DetroitWhiskey136/ying-yang-ts/docs/src/docs/classes/util_util.util.md

 **Returns:** *string* \| *boolean*

-reutrns the represented value as a boolean else returns the str.
+If the value was a boolean.

 ___